-I am not sure more time is required if you are doing the right kind of planning and engaging the right stakeholders.
-I have experienced so much wasted time on strategies being formulated that have very little chance of being implemented given the number of people and skill gaps.
+More time is not required if performing the right kind of planning and engaging the right stakeholders.
+However, so much wasted time on strategies being formulated that have very little chance of being implemented.
+Approval challenges driven mainly by the number of people and skill gaps.
 Other research (outside A.T.
 Kearney) points to the fact that much more quality planning time needs to be spent in strategic workforce planning for critical positions.
 A major part of strategy execution is having the right people, with the right skills, working on the right work at the right time.
 The study states the impact of not doing strategic workforce planning…“This makes for bewildered, disenfranchised, overwhelmed, and under-supported deployments.
 As one manager admits, We underestimate the combined effects of overlapping initiatives on the same group of people.”

 3. The average strategy lifespan is now less than 2 years